ruochenwang929/Notes/Git/GitNotes.md

 `git push -u origin master`

-:exclamation::exclamation::exclamation: If you want to delete remote repository.
-First, use `git remote -v` to see the information about remote repository, then delete by name, for example I want to delete ***origin***: `git remote rm origin`
+If you want to delete remote repository:
+1. use `git remote -v` to see the information about remote repository
+2. then delete by name, for example I want to delete ***origin***: `git remote rm origin`

+:heart: ATTENTION :heart: :
+The 'delete' here just unbinds the local and remote binding relationship, not physically deleting the remote repo.

-### Clone remote repository
+## Clone remote repository

-So far we've talked about having local repository first, then remote repository, and then associating them.

-For now, assuming you're developing from scratch, the best way to do this is to create a remote repository and clone it to the local repository.
+ Assuming you're developing from scratch, the best way to do this is to create a remote repository and clone it to the local repository.

 **First step**, login to GitHub and create a new repository.